sogajeffrey/helm/README.md

 * Wyze Bridge - Creates a secret, deployment and service for wyze bridge
 * secure-ingressroute - Creates a Cert manager certificate and Traefik Ingressroute
 * cloudflare-ddns - Creates a Secret, configmap, and deployment for https://github.com/oznu/docker-cloudflare-ddns
+* kube-api-lb - Creates a configmap for nginx.conf and nginx deployment to load balance between mutliple kube master nodes

 ## To Use